-Vaccine numbers were not available as of Friday afternoon.
+To date, 427,432 Camden County residents have received at least one of the COVID-19 vaccine, 382,599 have received two doses and 253,154 have received a third dose.
 More information regarding vaccination rates throughout the county and available on the state’s COVID-19 dashboard at covid19.nj.gov.

 The county Health Department is continuing to closely track new cases of COVID-19 and information regarding the prevalence of the Omicron variant.
 New cases are often reassigned to other municipalities over the course of an investigation.